Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 9999999999.0
 			"Heal Interval"					"5.0"

-			// The distance between an infected and the Super Tank to trigger the ability.
+			// The distance between an infected and the Super Tank needed to trigger the ability.
 			// Minimum: 1.0 (Closest)
 			// Maximum: 9999999999.0 (Farthest)
 			"Heal Range"					"500.0"